 Proton therapy is one of the most precise, advanced radiation treatment modalities available.
 In traditional photon radiation, the x-ray beams travel through the tumor destroying both cancerous and healthy tissue along the way.
 Proton therapy provides a more efficient solution by utilizing charged particles (protons) to penetrate the tissue and deposit nearly all of their energy directly at the tumor site, thereby reducing damage to surrounding areas.

-Ackerman Cancer Center is proud to be the world’s first private practice offering its own proton beam technology.
+Ackerman Cancer Center in Jacksonville is proud to be the world’s first private practice offering its own proton beam technology.
 Proton therapy is often the best choice for patients with localized tumors.
 It offers less risk of side effects, reduced radiation exposure to surrounding healthy tissue, and a higher dose of radiation to the tumor site.
 The radiation oncologists at Ackerman Cancer Center will work with you and consider all options to develop the best possible treatment plan for your cancer.

 Intensity Modulated Radiation Therapy (IMRT) and Image Guided Radiation Therapy (IGRT) are radiation therapy approaches that utilize multiple imaging and motion management techniques to precisely deliver radiation to tumors.

 IMRT uses beams of radiation with multiple angles and varying intensities to conform to the shape of the tumor.
 IGRT utilizes 3D images to monitor the tumors location during treatment.
 These technologies work together to reduce exposure to healthy tissues and minimize side effects of treatment.